iamjohnmills/journal/site/pages/canvas-video/markdown.md

 {{#preview}}example.html{{/preview}}

-To demonstrate, I'll use some raw footage of the geisha from Bladerunner I converted into a .webm file.
+To demonstrate, I'll use some raw footage of the geisha from Bladerunner I converted into an mp4 file.
 Click the document to initiate the vide playback.
 Click the document again to pause/resume.
 Toggle the effect on/off with the button.

 ```javascript
 rgbSplit(imageData, options) {